 - If you have a cold, try and keep the pressure on your eustachian tubes to a minimum because they are linked to your sinuses.
 Blowing your nose, using decongestants to ease sinus pressure and relieve symptoms and sleeping so you are not lying flat until your cold has cleared can help.

 - If you go swimming, try and make sure you don’t get water in your ears, by using drops or earplugs.
 If you do get water in your ears, you can help it to drain by gently tipping your head from side to side and massaging just below your ear on the side of your face.

 - If you have an excessive build up of ear wax that you think is blocking your ears or causing discomfort or pain, don’t try and remove it yourself.
-It’s better to seek professional help and somewhere like Auris Ear Care may be able to help, with safe ear was removal to bring you relief.
+It’s better to seek medical help and advice, rather than trying to remove the wax yourself at home and risk damaging your inner ear and ear drum.

 If you or your child is struggling with ear infections or has one that won’t heal, then it’s best to seek medical advice.